-Textbooks always list lateral spreading as one of several common responses of wet sediment to seismic shaking.
-Photographs of small, single-fill sand dikes ascending from a liquefied source bed are common in chapters on soft sediment deformation.
-Journal articles, however, contain remarkably few examples of sheeted clastic dikes.
-The number of articles describing sheeted clastic dikes filling lateral spread fractures from the top is minuscule.
-I've reviewed >300 articles on clastic dikes published since 1830s.
-To my knowledge, there is not a single article that describes sheeted, wedge-shaped dikes formed by earthquake-triggered lateral spreading (i.e., no analog in the known geological record).
-Several articles do, however, describe such dikes where the ground surface was overridden by glaciers, lahars, and debris flows.
+Geology textbooks identify lateral spreads as on of several common responses of wet sediment to seismic shaking.
+Lateral spreads are not, however, associated with clastic dikes, much less sheeted dikes.
+Remarkably few examples of sheeted clastic dikes are found in journal articles written over the past 150 years.
+I've reviewed >300 articles published since 1830s that discuss clastic dikes.
+To my knowledge, not a single article that describes sheeted, wedge-shaped dikes formed by earthquake-triggered lateral spreading.
+Sheeted dikes do occur where the ground surface was overridden by glaciers, lahars, and debris flows.

 Where Is Clear Evidence of Lateral Spreading in Eastern Washington?

 Lateral spreading coincident with diking is clear along the banks of the Upper Columbia River (Lake Roosevelt) north of the Spokane River.
 The varved beds exposed in high shoreline bluffs near Hunters and Inchelium were deposited on the bottom of Glacial Lake Columbia during the late Pleistocene.
 Large, wedge-shaped, single-fill dikes (unsheeted) descend for 10-20m through the section, terminating just above a highly-strained zone in the same material.
 Textures in the basal shear zone resemble those in high grade metamorphic rocks like mylonite.
 The dikes, up to 60cm wide at their tops, appear to meet the USGS/Varnes criteria for lateral spreading.